bewiwi/BashPoolThread/README.md

 BashPoolThread is a little script which provides some functions to control pools of background command

 ### Installation
-No installation is needed just download BT.sh or clone git repo and source the script to access to the function
+No installation is needed just download BT.sh or clone git repo and source the script to access to the function or exec the script to access with your command line

 ```
 source ./BT.sh